AngelaGuardia/angelaguardia/README.md

 I am confident working with Ruby, Rails, SQL, HTML, and CSS.
 I’ve also worked with Python and C. In my ideal job, I work on a team using breakthrough technology to create radical solutions that solve big, meaningful problems.
 I pride myself on being a great collaborator and empathetic teammate.
 I am known to do thorough and thoughtful code reviews that spark conversations and improve the codebase.

+Find my resume [here](https://github.com/AngelaGuardia/angelaguardia/blob/main/AngelaGuardiaResume%20(11).pdf).

 #### What I am working on

 - Learning Backend Web development
 - Currently working on creating and consuming restful APIs.
-- See my latest project [here.](https://github.com/My-Solar-Garden)
+- See my latest project, My Solar Garden, [here.](https://github.com/My-Solar-Garden)

 #### How I work with others